 When editing or creating new documents, you will sometimes need to copy large chunks of content from one place to another.
 For example, you may need to paste a paragraph into an existing paragraph as two separate pieces of content.
 Or, you may need to take a piece of content and insert it at the beginning of the document.

 These are all very common tasks that most users do once in a while.
-However, they can get tedious fast if you aren’t careful!
+However, they can get tedious fast.

 There is no easy way to perform this action in Linux.
-That is why we have created the perfect tool for you!
 Here, we will go over some ways to easily copy whole sections of text in the Vi editor.

 Note: Although there are more professional editors out there, many people agree that the command line version of vi (or just “vi” for short) is the best overall editor.